Kanartic vs MrCool vs Senville: Which DIY heat pump should you choose in Canada? (2026)

 Strengths:

-- Established brand: Very popular in the United States, good reputation
+- Established Brand: Very popular in the United States, good reputation

-- Wide range: Many models and configurations available
+- Wide Range: Many models and configurations available

 - Availability: Easy to find at several retailers